This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

 Allow the quiche to cool and set in the pan on a wire rack for about 15 minutes, then slice it into 8 triangles and serve.

-Expert Tip
+Recipe Tip

-Since we never have any leftovers when I make this quiche, I often bake two quiches to ensure I have leftovers the next day for lunch!
+Since we never have any leftovers when I make this quiche, I often bake two quiches to ensure I have leftovers!
+You can also double the recipe, bake it in a 9x13-inch baking dish, and cut the quiche into squares.

 Recipe FAQs

 As long as you use a glass or ceramic pie plate and grease it well, sticking should not be an issue.
+Butter works best for greasing a pie plate.
+I prefer it to a cooking spray or brushing the pan with oil.

-To ensure the leftovers keep well and do not become soggy, let the quiche cool and slice it.
+To make sure the leftovers don't become soggy, let the quiche cool and slice it.
 Let the slices cool for 30 more minutes on a cooling rack.
+Store the slices on a layer of paper towels in an airtight container in the fridge and replace the paper towels daily.
+Stored this way, the leftovers keep well for about 4 days.

-Stored this way, the leftovers keep for about 4 days.
 Once completely cool, you can also freeze individual slices in freezer bags.
+You can reheat them in the microwave directly from their frozen state.

 Recipe Card

-Crustless Broccoli Quiche
+Crustless Broccoli Quiche with Cheddar and Scallions

 Ingredients

-- 1 tablespoon butter for the pan
+- 1 tablespoon butter - for the pan

-- 16 ounces frozen chopped broccoli (or fresh broccoli cut into florets)
+- 16 ounces frozen chopped broccoli - or fresh broccoli cut into florets

 - 8 large eggs

-- ½ cup sour cream (or full-fat Greek yogurt)
+- ½ cup sour cream - or full-fat Greek yogurt

-- 1 teaspoon Diamond Crystal kosher salt (or ½ teaspoon of any other salt)
+- 1 teaspoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt, including Morton kosher salt

 - ¼ teaspoon black pepper